 The type of construction estimate you prepare will vary depending on whether you are a Builder or Subcontractor.
 A small residential building estimate will differ to large commercial building estimate, but these high level steps outlining how to construction estimate in 8 steps remain consistent:

 As the general contractor navigates through the various phases of preparing a construction estimate, there are two options to draw upon when costing.
 Firstly, it can be based on the cost of construction, and secondly, it can be based on historical trends.

-7.a.
 Calculating costs based on construction

 Estimators need to calculate direct costs related to the physical construction of the building itself.
 These expenses include labor, equipment costs and subcontractor costs.
 Indirect costs also need to be factored in.
 A breakdown:

 In addition to these elements, the operational and maintenance estimates may be calculated along with capital costs in acquiring the land, bonds to guarantee the delivery of the project, contractor profit margins, and supervision costs.

 Skilled estimators will also leverage historical data to validate estimates.
 Although no building project is exactly the same, historical data can show actual construction costs for buildings that have many basic similarities.
 The historical data may be gained from previous successful contractor bids, databases, vendor data sheets, and commercial references.